 Asian & Pacific Islander (API) Women’s Circle

-The Asian & Pacific Islander (API) Women’s Circle aims to provide a unique space for women to meet, connect over shared experiences, and develop strong support during graduate school.
-Our long-term vision is to develop a strong professional network that extends beyond our graduate experiences and that advances culturally humble/responsive and equitable public health practices to serve the needs of all diverse communities.
+We aim to provide a unique space for womxn to meet, connect over shared experiences, and develop strong support during graduate school.
+Our long term vision is to develop strong professional networks, advance culturally humble/ responsive and equitable public health practices to serve the needs of all diverse communities.
 APIWC supports the integration and implementation of racial justice and healing as essential aspects of public health practice.

 Association of Public Health Infectious Diseases Students (APHIDS)

 The Association of Public Health Infectious Diseases Students at Berkeley (APHIDS) is a graduate student group serving the School of Public Health (SPH) graduate students.
 Its goals include creating a strong sense of community, fostering communication both among Infectious Diseases students and between other SPH concentrations, and providing a welcoming and warm environment for new and prospective students.

 Black Advocates for Equity in Health (BAEH)

 Black Advocates for Equity in Health (BAEH) was founded in 2018 to provide space and resources to support and empower Black students in the School of Public Health.
 We aim to foster community, create networking opportunities, and provide opportunities to connect with fellow students at SPH across disciplines.
 BAEH exists to promote health equity and address/dismantle structural anti-blackness on campus and beyond.
 Our vision is that the UC Berkeley School of Public Health and the field of public health at large are more diverse and representative of Black communities in the United States.
-We see a future in which Black-identified individuals are empowered to be leaders in the field of public health and racial/ethnic health disparities are eliminated.
+We see a future in which Black-identifying individuals are empowered to be leaders in the field of public health and racial/ethnic health disparities are eliminated.